SilasReinagel/silasreinagel.github.io/static/liberation/X_A1_case_study_1.md

 In many cases, the lack of f*** you money can be compensated by a lack of desire.
 If you don’t want anything from anyone, you won’t be beholden to anybody.

-[That’s it for now.
-I’ll add more if I think of anything else.]